 Food & Water Bowls

 It’s so important to clean what your dog eats out of!
 Hand washing with soap and water can definitely do the trick, but a dishwasher is so much better at getting all of that bacteria cleaned.
 Pro tip: have a special sponge and towel used only for your pet’s dishes!

 Unless they become noticeably stinky or dirty, collars probably get the least routine love.
 Fear not - giving your furry friend’s collar a little extra shine is super simple and easy.
 You can put it in the washing machine on a gentle cycle, and then lay it flat to air dry.
 You can also hand wash it by letting it soak in warm soapy water for 5-10 minutes.
 If it’s a little stinky, adding baking soda to the water and soap mixture can help!

 Although sometimes it’s hard to get rid of things, when coming across products that your doggo has outgrown it might be best to give it to a new home where they'll be used.
 We’re willing to bet that your local shelter would be thrilled to receive anything that doesn’t quite “spark joy” anymore for you or your pup!

 *When cleaning with doggos, it's best to use pet friendly supplies & cleaning agents.
 Need some help identifying potential dangers and alternatives?
-We have a blog post that can help a bit here.
+We have a blog post about spring cleaning safety tips.
 If you ever have any concerns or questions about your pet or products ask your vet for advice.*